Geometry of the minimal spanning tree of a random $3$-regular graph: Discussion

 3pt

-\item {\bf MST scaling limit in the heavy-tailed regime:} This regime seems more interesting.
+{\bf (b) MST scaling limit in the heavy-tailed regime:} This regime seems more interesting.
 Consider scale-free random graphs on $n$ vertices where the tail of the empirical degree distribution $\nu_n$ asymptotically decays like $\nu_n([x,\infty))\sim x^{1-\tau}$ for some $\tau\in (3,4)$.
 (In particular, the degree distribution asymptotically has infinite third moment and finite second moment.)
-It is predicted \cite{braunstein2003optimal, braunstein2007optimal} that distances on the MST of such graphs scale like $n^{\frac{\tau-3}{\tau-1}}$.
+It is predicted \cite{braunstein2003optimal, braunstein2007optimal} that typical distance on the MST of such graphs scale like $n^{\frac{\tau-3}{\tau-1}}$.
 In this regime, the scaling limit at criticality was first established in \cite{bhamidi-hofstad-sen} for inhomogeneous random graphs, and in \cite{SB-SD-vdH-SS} for random graphs with given degree sequences.
 The recent preprint \cite{broutin-duquesne-wang} studies scaling limits of critical inhomogeneous random graphs in greater generality.
-The works in progress \cite{CG17, GHS17} study scaling limits of critical random graphs with i.i.d. heavy-tailed degree sequences and alternate constructions of the limiting spaces.
-So far, there is no result in the literature about the geometry of the MST in this regime.
-We expect that under some general assumptions, the scaling limit of the MST in this regime exists, is compact, and has Minkowski dimension $(\tau-1)/(\tau-3)$.
-The scaling limit in this case should be a novel object that will describe a new universality class. \end{inparaenuma}
+The works \cite{CG17, GHS17} study scaling limits of critical random graphs with i.i.d. heavy-tailed degree sequences and alternate constructions of the limiting spaces.
+Very recently in \cite{bhamidi-sen-geometry}, the scaling limit of the MST on the giant component in a supercritical inhomogeneous random graph with tail expoenent $\tau\in (3, 4)$ has been established.
+Almost surely, the limiting space in \cite{bhamidi-sen-geometry} is compact, every point in this space either has degree one (leaf), or two, or infinity (hub), both the set of leaves and the set of hubs are dense in this space, and the Minkowski dimension of this space equals $(\tau-1)/(\tau-3)$.
+We expect this space to be the candidate for the scaling limit of the MST of a wide array of heavy-tailed random graphs under some general assumptions.

-Our aim in this section is to briefly describe the ideas needed to prove Theorems \ref{thm:scaling-connected} and \ref{thm:scaling-given-degree-sequence}.
+Our aim in this section is to briefly describe the ideas needed to prove Theorems~\ref{thm:scaling-connected} and~\ref{thm:scaling-given-degree-sequence}.

-\subsection{Sketch of proof of Theorem \ref{thm:scaling-connected}}
+\subsection{Sketch of proof of Theorem~\ref{thm:scaling-connected}}

 Suppose $\vt$ is a rooted tree with vertices labeled by $[m]$ and let $R(\cdot,\vt)$ be as in \eqref{eqn:72}.
 For $s\geq 1$, let

 Note that $s!\times|A_s(\vt)|\leq |A_1(\vt)|^s$.
 Let $T_m$ denote a uniform rooted labeled tree on $[m]$, and let $\ltms$ be distributed as